Stavro-Purdie/r710-fan-controller/README.md

 | `hosts`_[n]_.`remote_ipmi_credentials`.`password` | **For remote hosts only.** The password used to login to this remote system's iDRAC. _See [notes](#notes-on-remote-hosts) for details._ |

 ## How it works
+> This part of the documentation is inaccurate as the script *should* no longer work like this.
+I will update this in the near future.

 Every `general`.`interval` seconds the controller will fetch the temperatures of all the available CPU cores, average them and round the result (referred to as _Tavg_ below).
 It will then follow this logic to set the fans' speed percentage or engage automatic (hardware managed) control.